 If your pet pal is displaying symptoms of IVDD, your veterinarian should be consulted immediately.

-Other disease processes can share symptoms with IVDD, including fractures, vertebral tumors or infections.
-So your practitioner will likely start with a thorough neurological exam to rule out those factors and try to track down the location of the injury.
+Other disease processes can share symptoms with IVDD, including fractures, vertebral tumors, or infections.
+Your practitioner will likely start with a thorough neurological exam to rule out those factors and try to track down the injury’s location.
 This exam may include diagnostic tests like a radiograph (X-ray).
-It should be noted, though, that the spinal cord and discs are invisible on a standard X-ray, so other tests may be required.
+It should be noted that the spinal cord and discs are invisible on a standard X-ray, so other tests may be required.

-If you’ve invested in ASPCA Pet Health Insurance, you may receive assistance for covering the costs of IVDD diagnostic testing and treatment, as well as the costs of many other veterinary services.
-View your coverage options now.
+A dog’s spinal surgery can cost upwards of thousands of dollars.* If you’ve invested in ASPCA Pet Health Insurance, you may receive assistance for covering the costs of IVDD diagnostic testing and treatment, as well as the costs of many other veterinary services.
+Learn more about what’s covered.

 In less severe cases, some dogs may benefit from anti-inflammatory medication to reduce swelling in the spinal cord, which can reduce pain and allow the spinal cord to begin healing.
 Strict crate-rest and absolutely minimal movement for up to six weeks usually accompany this treatment.

 Many pups will respond well to non-surgical intervention and can get back to regular activity.
 Still, harnesses may be recommended for walking, along with steps or ramps to minimize jumping on and off of furniture and beds.